Adam-Lalani/CDCL_Solver/README.md

 # CSCI 2951-O SAT Solver

 A SAT solver implemented in Julia.
-Supports multiple solving strategies including DPLL and several CDCL variants.
+Supports multiple solving strategies including DPLL and several CDCL variants which you can run in parallel.

 ## Project Structure